-To locate your tracking link:
+To locate your tracking link and the promo details:

-- Click Your Promos
+- Click Your Promos.

-- Click the name of the promo you joined
+- Click the name of the promo you joined.

-- Your tracking link is displayed at the top of the screen Don’t see a tracking link at the top of the promo after joining?
+- Your tracking link is displayed at the top of the screen.
+Don’t see a tracking link at the top of the promo after joining?
 Contact us ASAP!

 Multiple Books and Pen Names